McKinnon Secondary College

 McKinnon Secondary College is a public secondary school located in the Melbourne suburb of McKinnon.
 The school was ranked 44th in Victoria in terms of percentage of study scores of 40 or above in 2023, making it the highest-ranked non-selective public school.
 In 2022, the school opened a second campus in Bentleigh East for Year 8 and Year 9 students.
 This new campus was officially dubbed the East Campus, and the original campus dubbed the McKinnon Road Campus.
 Michael Kan is the incumbent principal, taking over from Pitsa Binnion since her retirement at the end of 2022.

 Overview

-McKinnon Secondary College is a coeducational secondary school, serving years 7–12, is located in McKinnon, Melbourne Southern Suburbs & Western Port region of Victoria.
-It is one of the government schools in the McKinnon area.
-Mckinnon Secondary College offers VET and VCAL courses.
-The uniform is compulsory and enforced.
+McKinnon Secondary College is a coeducational secondary school, located in the bayside suburb of McKinnon, Victoria.
+It is one of the top performing, non-selectional government schools in Victoria.